$92.45-$114.52 hourly / $16,023.50-$19,850.31 monthly / $192,282.00-$238,203.72 annual

 Performs related duties as assigned.

-A Chief Financial Officer/Treasurer is the executive head over all financial operations of the District and its colleges which include treasury, general and special funds accounting, budget, payroll, tax, audit, and related activities.
+A Vice Chancellor/Chief Financial Officer is the executive head over the District's financial and business management operations which include treasury, general and special funds accounting, budget, payroll, tax, risk management, procurement, and related activities.
 The Incumbent in this class is also responsible for directing the establishment of financial and accounting system controls and standards and ensuring timely financial and statistical information for management and/or Board use.

 A Director of Budget and Management Analysis is responsible for planning, developing, implementing, managing and evaluating the District’s budget and financial resources.